-ODT (On-Die Termination) is a feature of the DDR3L SDRAM that allows the DRAM to turn on/off termination resistance for each DQ, DQS, DQS# and DM for x8 configuration (and TDQS, TDQS# for X8 configuration, when enabled via A11=1 in MR1) via the ODT control pin.
+ODT (On-Die Termination) is a feature of the DDR3L SDRAM that allows the DRAM to turn on/off termination resistance.
+For x16 configuration, ODT is applied to each DQU, DQL, DQSU, DQSU#, DQSL#, DMU and DML signal via the ODT control pin.
 The ODT feature is designed to improve signal integrity of the memory channel by allowing the DRAM controller to independently turn on/off termination resistance for any or all DRAM devices.
 More details about ODT control modes and ODT timing modes can be found further down in this document.
 The ODT feature is turned off and not supported in Self-Refresh mode.